vultkayn/BTA-Docs/docs/pointers_references.md

 ## Specificity

 - A reference cannot be reassigned
-- Qualifying a reference as `const` holds no meaning.
+- Qualifying a reference as `const` holds no meaning (since it cannot be reassigned).
 - A reference can be directly used as the object it aliases.
 - A reference cannot references an immutable variable.
-- A reference is guaranteed to not outlast the object it aliases.
+- A reference is guaranteed to never outlast the object it aliases.
 - No equivalent of `nullptr` for references.
 A reference **must** alias something.

 # Vues

+A Vue (view in French, translated to get a 3 characters word) is a pointer over any resource, but with the guarantee of never violating any part of its contract.

+## Specificity

+- A vue cannot be dereferenced
+- Any method not qualified as const cannot be called through a vue.
+- A vue can be taken over any immutable or mutable resources.

+## Alternatives

+`const` qualifier could be added to the above objects, such as `ptr px to const x` and `ref rx to const x` behave like a Vue, all the while retaining their particularities (e.g. such `ref` would only allow read-only operations through it).
+With the addition of a `const` qualifier, those objects could be initialized over immutable resources, considering they won't violate its invariants through dereferencement.